Human nature versus nature

 Discerning writers like Yuval Noah Harari have painstakingly described how evolution has transformed human species to its present state.
 Steven Pinker has elaborated the civilizing and humanizing process of “inner angels” or virtues of human nature through philosophical, psychological, neurological, social, economic, intellectual and cultural viewpoints.
 He concludes that humankind has become less violent and selfish, interacting better, showing less hatred, sharing more, resulting in fewer poor fellow humans, and the like.
 But I believe that he has dealt rather meagrely with the “inner demons” of human nature.
 He does not properly explain how their demons have globally weakened, or if they have taken a more insidious form.

-Can you name a single human activity that is not directed to humans themselves?
-As I could not, my mind flash-backed to my time in Trinity College Dublin.
+When I could not name a single human activity not directed to humans themselves, my mind flash-backed to my time in Trinity College Dublin.
 The image of Jonathan Swift’s statue appeared in my mind.
 His famous satirical book Gulliver’s Travels that he wrote three hundred years ago was a part of my course.
-I recall its fourth part: A Voyage to the Land of the Houyhnhnms.
-I reread it after sixty years and adored it.
-This is still the best description of human meanness.
-Mind you, Swift was known well on both sides of the Irish Sea and was the Dean of St. Patrick’s Cathedral that I visited recently.
+I recalled its fourth part: A Voyage to the Land of the Houyhnhnms.
+I consider it to be still the best description of human meanness.
+Mind you, Swift was known well on both sides of the Irish Sea and was the Dean of St. Patrick’s Cathedral that I revisited recently.

-During his fourth voyage, Gulliver is abandoned by his mutinous crew in a landing boat close to an island.
+During his fourth voyage, Gulliver’s mutinous crew abandons him in a landing boat close to an island.
 There he comes upon a race of deformed savage creatures resembling human beings to which he felt a violent antipathy.
 Then he meets the Houyhnhnms, a race of talking horses.
 They are the rulers.
 The deformed human-like creatures are called Yahoos.
 Gulliver rejects his fellow humans as merely Yahoos endowed with some semblance of reason that they only use to exacerbate and add to the vices nature gave them.
 The horses, on the other hand, faithfully comply with the laws of nature; they are perpetually healthy, content and happy; they do not absolutely need to pray, meditate or do yoga.

 After considerable hoo-hah the master horse shelters Gulliver in his abode because he finds him to be intelligent.
 Quickly Gulliver learns their language.
 He reports on Yahoos, “I confess I never saw any sensitive being so detestable on all accounts, and the more I came near them the more hateful they grew.”
 He himself is never sick during years of his stay on that island.
 He cannot understand why nature should teach us to conceal what nature has given.
 When he returns home to Ireland he is unable to reconcile himself to living among “Yahoos” and becomes a recluse, spending several hours a day speaking to the horses in his stables.